replicatedhq/replicated-docs/docs/enterprise/image-registry-settings.md

     <ImageRegistrySettings/>

-1. Click **Test Connection** to test the connection between the admin console and the private registry host.
+1. Click **Test Connection** to test the connection between Replicated KOTS and the private registry host.

 1. Click **Save changes**.

-1. (Optional) Click **Stop using registry** if you want to remove the registry settings from the app manager.
+1. (Optional) Click **Stop using registry** if you want to remove the registry settings from KOTS.

 ## Change Private Registries in Air Gap Clusters {#air-gap}

-During air gap installations, you configure a private registry where the app manager pushes images.
+During air gap installations, you configure a private registry where KOTS pushes images.
 You can change the private registry settings at any time in the admin console.

 To change private registry settings for an air gap cluster: